-@run createDB.sql; -- Execute the content in the -- createDB.sql file without loading into the SQL editor.

-The location of this file is the same as the working directory for DbVisualizer (when not using an absolut path). @cd /home/mupp; Request to change directory to /home/mupp @cd myscripts; Request to change directory relative to current, i.e. to /home/mupp/ myscripts @run loadBackup.sql; Execute the content in the loadBackup.sql file relative to current directory.
-This file will now be read from the /home/mupp/myscripts directory.
+''' @run createDB.sql; -- Execute the content in the -- createDB.sql file without loading into the SQL editor. -- The location of this file is the same as the working -- directory for DbVisualizer. @cd /home/mupp; -- Request to change directory to /home/mupp @cd myscripts; -- Request to change directory relative to current, i.e. to /home/mupp/ myscripts @run loadBackup.sql; -- Execute the content in the loadBackup.sql -- file relative to current directory.
+This file will now be read from the -- /home/mupp/myscripts directory. '''

-You can also include DbVisualizer variables (see page 227) as parameters to the @run command, with values to be used for the corresponding variables in the script:
+You can also include DbVisualizer variables (see page 221) as parameters to the @run command, with values to be used for the corresponding variables in the script: